TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Charge_Controller.md

 Φ_{VC} = -19.18°
 ```
 Required Phase Boost from the Compensation Network:
-A Phase margin of 50° is chosen to match the example from the datasheet
+A Phase margin of 50° is chosen to match the example from the datasheet.
 ```math
 Φ_{Z} = 50 - Φ_{VC} - Φ_{RHPZ} - 180
 ```